Energy Conversion

 Projects that explore energy conversion

-Energy conversion also works in reverse: stored chemical energy can change into heat energy.
-A peanut holds stored chemical energy.
-When you burn it, that chemical energy converts into heat that warms a can of water above it.
-The temperature rise tells you roughly how much energy the peanut released.
+Everything you eat contains stored chemical energy, and a peanut holds enough to measurably heat water.
+When you burn it, that chemical energy converts into heat that rises into a small can of water sitting above it.
+The temperature rise tells you roughly how much energy the peanut released — and you can try different nuts to see which one heats the water the most.